coredns/coredns/notes/coredns-1.11.2.md

 This release contains some new features, bug fixes, and package updates.
 New features include:
-* When the _forward_ plugin receives a malformed upstream response that is overflowed, it will now send an empty response to the client with the truncated (TC) bit set to prompt the client to retry over TCP.
+* When the _forward_ plugin receives a malformed upstream response that overflows, it will now send an empty response to the client with the truncated (TC) bit set to prompt the client to retry over TCP.
 * The _rewrite_ plugin can now rewrite response codes.